lssr/sofa/03_basic_optimization/2d_cross_section_frame.rst

 .. math::
    \sigma_{max} = \frac{\frac{PL}{8}\frac{T}{2}}{I} = \frac{PLT}{16I}

 Where T is the thickness of the beam in the direction of loading.
-If we set :math:`\sigma_{max} = :math:`\sigma_y`, the yield stress of the beam material, we can solve for the maximum bending load as:
+If we set :math:`\sigma_{max} = \sigma_y`, the yield stress of the beam material, we can solve for the maximum bending load as:

 .. math::
    P_\tau = \frac{16\sigma_y I}{LT}